openamiguel/NFTulips/README.md

 ### How to Use the NFTulips contract

 You can interact with the smart contract on EtherScan (link TBA).

-(Note: All of these functions will stop working if I, the owner, unilaterally toggle the emergency "circuit breaker".)
+(Note: I built a simple circuit breaker into this smart contract.
+If I, the admin, unilaterally decide to do so, all functions except `withdraw` and `withdrawBidForTulip` will be shut off.)

 * `getTulip(uint16 tulipIndex)` to claim a specified tulip for free (yep, for free...plus transaction fees)
 * `transferTulip(address to, uint16 tulipIndex)` to transfer ownership of a specified tulip